Semiconductor Supply Chain Intelligence

 ITAR Applicability Assessment

 Describe your product, end-use, and destination.
-The tool reasons over 1,500+ EAR and ITAR regulatory chunks to return an ECCN estimate, license requirement, red flags, and CFR citations.
+The tool reasons over 1,800+ EAR, ITAR, and CFIUS regulatory sections to return an ECCN estimate, license requirement, red flags, and CFR citations.

 Regulatory Q&A